 Although it may fall under keeping an eye on them, the stool is a good indicator of many pet-related problems so it deserves its own mention.
 Though it is not always easy to follow your feline friend around, check the litter tray for discoloration or blood to spot any irregularities.
 It is also important to spot size and consistency, as well as how often they go.

 Your cat is your world, so you need to do everything you can to keep your feline friend happy and healthy.
+And if you have a pet minder at home cat sitting make sure you brief them as well as possible.
 When you understand what may be causing their sickness, and how to spot it, then you stand a better chance of keeping them feeling great.